PrestaShop/prestashop-specs/back-office/advanced-parameters/webservice/advanced_parameters-webservice.md

 If the text area contains URLs and the user disables the "Host check", on the reactivation of the "Host check" the old URLs are displayed again in the text area.
 (Bonus, if it can't be done: the text area is cleared each time it is deactivated)

-Click "Save" when you your key is ready.
+Click "Save" when your key is ready.
-Click "Cancel" when you your key is ready.
+Click "Cancel" when your key is ready.

 **Missing wording or wording to be challenged**: